josephong610/JDS706_DE_Wk1.2/README.md

 # JDS706_DE_Wk1.2

 ## Project Goal and Real-World Relevance
-The goal of this assignment is to analyze **Ecommerce Consumer Behavior** data and predict purchase amounts using customer features such as **age, gender, income level, education, satisfaction, loyalty, and time to decision**.
+The goal of this assignment is to analyze Ecommerce Consumer Behavior data and predict purchase amounts using customer features such as **age, gender, income level, education, satisfaction, loyalty, and time to decision**.

-Predicting purchase amounts has direct real-world relevance:
+Predicting purchase amounts has direct real-world relevance since:
 - **E-commerce platforms** can use it to optimize personalized recommendations.
 - **Marketing teams** can better allocate resources to high-value customer segments.
 - **Customer analytics** can identify trends in impulsive vs. planned purchases.